-Student vehicles found parked in faculty/staff lots after midnight Sunday-Thursday will be ticketed, towed, or immobilized.
+Student vehicles found parked in faculty/staff lots after 2am Sunday-Thursday will be ticketed, towed, or immobilized.
 Parking enforcement is effective all year including during breaks.

 The Office of Public Safety reserves the right to restrict parking in any campus lot during or after normal business hours for special events or emergencies.

-Foss Hill Drive parking areas are restricted to service vehicles only on a 24 hour basis.
+Foss Hill Drive parking areas are restricted to service vehicles only unless permission from Public safety is given.

 - Registered vehicles parked in lots other than their assigned lots are subject to ticketing, towing or immobilization by the "Auto-Kuff".
 A violation may result in the vehicle being immobilized with the "Auto-Kuff" at any time.
 If your vehicle has been immobilized with the "Auto-Kuff," do not attempt to remove it for any reason.
 This may cause damage to your vehicle and the "Auto-Kuff."